Fran Rueda: Career

 After a year on the sidelines, Rueda returned to racing by competing in International GT Open for Baporo Motorsport alongside Dani Días-Varela.
-Finishing seventh and sixth in the two races at the Hungaroring, Rueda switched to Greystone GT for the Red Bull Ring and Monza rounds of the season.
+Finishing seventh and sixth in the two races at the Hungaroring, Rueda switched to partnering Andrew Gilbert at Greystone GT for the Red Bull Ring and Monza rounds of the season.
 At the start of the year, Rueda made a one-off appearance in the Stock Car Pro Series alongside Diego Nunes.

-Returning to International GT Open for 2023 and remaining in the Pro-Am class, Rueda competed in the first two rounds for Altitude Racing by Greystone GT, before switching to Altitude Racing by Optimum Motorsport for the rounds in Le Castellet and Red Bull Ring.
-Finishing in the top ten in all but one of his final four starts, including a class win at Le Castellet in race two, Rueda finished 25th in the overall standings and eighth in the Pro-Am standings.
+Returning to International GT Open for 2023 and remaining in the Pro-Am class, Rueda and Gilbert competed in the first two rounds for Altitude Racing by Greystone GT, before switching to Altitude Racing by Optimum Motorsport for the rounds in Le Castellet and Red Bull Ring.
+Finishing in the top-ten in all but one of his final four starts, including a class win at Le Castellet in race two, Rueda finished 25th in the overall standings and eighth in the Pro-Am standings.

-Switching to Le Mans Cup for 2024, Rueda joined Kessel Racing in the GT3 class alongside Andrew Gilbert.
-Starting off the season by finishing second at Barcelona, Rueda took two more podiums, both being third place finishes, at Le Castellet and Spa on his way to third in points.
-Also with the Swiss team, Rueda competed in both the 24H Series and the Gulf 12 Hours, whilst also making two one-off appearances for Optimum Motorsport in the British GT Championship and the GT World Challenge Europe Endurance Cup.
+Switching to Le Mans Cup for 2024, Rueda joined Ferrari-affiliated Kessel Racing in the GT3 class alongside Andrew Gilbert.
+Starting off the season by finishing second at Barcelona, Rueda took two more podiums, both being third-place finishes, at Le Castellet and Spa on his way to third in points.
+Also with the Swiss team, Rueda competed in both the 24H Series and the Gulf 12 Hours, whilst also making two one-off appearances for McLaren-fielding Optimum Motorsport in the British GT Championship and the GT World Challenge Europe Endurance Cup.

 Rueda returned to Optimum Motorsport for the 2024–25 Asian Le Mans Series, racing in the GT class alongside Andrew Gilbert and Benjamin Goethe.
 In the six-race season, Rueda scored his only points in the finale at Yas Marina by finishing fourth and ending the season 17th in points.

+Rueda made his FIA World Endurance Championship debut for Iron Lynx at the 2025 24 Hours of Le Mans.

-In 2025, Rueda returned to Kessel Racing to step up to the European Le Mans Series, while remaining in the LMGT3 class as he partnered Andrew Gilbert and Miguel Molina.
-The season started with a great performance, highlighted by the podium achieved at the Imola Circuit, where he demonstrated his ability to compete at the highest level.
-During 2025, Rueda joined Iron Lynx ahead of the 24 Hours of Le Mans to contest the rest of the FIA World Endurance Championship season with them alongside Gilbert and Lorcan Hanafin.
-The experience proved to be difficult, with constant challenges in every race of the championship, but despite that, Rueda would demonstrate his high level by setting the fastest lap in the LMGT3 category in the final race of the World Championship at the Bahrain International Circuit, a achievement that would close the season and reaffirm his talent in the elite of international motorsport.
+In 2025, Rueda returned to Kessel Racing to step up to the European Le Mans Series, while remaining in the LMGT3 class as he shared a Ferrari 296 GT3 with Andrew Gilbert and factory driver Miguel Molina.
+In his maiden season in the series, Rueda took his only podium of the season by finishing second at Imola, helping him secure 12th in the LMGT3 standings.
+During 2025, Rueda joined Mercedes-aligned Iron Lynx ahead of the 24 Hours of Le Mans to contest the rest of the FIA World Endurance Championship season with them alongside Gilbert and Lorcan Hanafin.
+In the five races he contested, Rueda scored a best result of tenth at Circuit of the Americas, which turned out to be his only point of the season as he rounded out the year with a 25th-place points finish.